saucelabs/sauce-docs/docs/secure-connections/sauce-connect.md

 sidebar_label: Using Sauce Connect Proxy
 ---

+If your company has firewall rules that limit your ability to run tests on Sauce Labs, you can use our Sauce Connect Proxy&trade; feature to connect to Sauce Labs in the cloud without exposing your company's IT infrastructure to security risks.

-Sauce Connect Proxy&trade; is a proxy server that opens a secure connection between a Sauce Labs virtual machine, emulator, simulator or real device running your browser or native app tests, and an application or website you want to test that is on your local machine or behind a corporate firewall.
+Sauce Connect is a proxy server that opens a secure connection between a Sauce Labs virtual machine, emulator, simulator or real device running your browser or native app tests, and an app or website you want to test that is on your local machine or behind a corporate firewall.

 ## Getting Started